addyosmani/backbone-fundamentals/README.md

 It works very well with Backbone, Underscore, jQuery and CoffeeScript and is even used by companies such as Red Bull and Jim Bean.
 You may have to update any third party dependencies (e.g. latest jQuery or Zepto) when using it, but other than that it should be fairly stable to use right out of the box.

-Brunch can easily be installed via the nodejs package manager and takes just little to no time to get started with.
-If you happen to use Vim or Textmate as your editor of choice, you may be happy to know that there are also Brunch bundles available for both.
+Brunch can be installed via the nodejs package manager and is easy to get started with.
+If you happen to use Vim or Textmate as your editor of choice, you'll be happy to know that there are Brunch bundles available for both.

-####Clarifications on Backbone's MVC

-As Thomas Davis has previously noted, Backbone.js's MVC is a loose interpretation of traditional MVC, something common to many client-side MVC solutions.
-Backbone's views are what could be considered a wrapper for templating solutions such as the Mustache.js and `Backbone.View` is the equivalent of a controller in traditional MVC. `Backbone.Model` is however the same as a classical 'model'.

-Whilst Backbone is not the only client-side MVC solution that could use some improvements in it's naming conventions, `Backbone.Controller` was probably the most central source of some confusion but has been renamed `Backbone.Router` in more recent versions.
-This won't prevent you from using Backbone effectively, however this is being pointed out just to help avoid any confusion if for any reason you opt to use an older version of the framework.

-The official Backbone docs do attempt to clarify that their routers aren't really the C in MVC, but it's important to understand where these fit rather than considering client-side MVC a 1:1 equivalent to the pattern you've probably seen in server-side development.

 ####Is there a limit to the number of routers I should be using?